CBB752Spring2016/CBB752Spring2016.github.io/Structure.md

 [1] Yang, L-W. & Chng, C-P. Coarse-Grained Models Reveal Functional Dynamics - I. Elastic Network Models – Theories, Comparisons and Perspectives.
 Bioinform Biol Insights, 2, 25-45 (2008).

+> Good.
+I would mostly work on formatting a little more.

+---

 ### Sub-Project 2: calculate the Lennard-Jones potential based on the input of a PDB file consisting of just alpha carbons and a query point’s xyz coordinates